rekindle-blog/rekindle-blog.github.io/_posts/2022-01-13-trinity-same-substance.md

 ## Two Previous Posts On The Trinity

 My [first post](https://rekindle.co.za/content/2021-11-09-trinitarian-analogies "Trinitarian Analogies") explored our preference for Trinitarian analogies.
 I argued that the profound and perennial insufficiency of these analogies should move us towards humility, modest theologising, and contentment when it comes to the mysteries of God.
 Furthermore, the well established inadequacy of Trinitarian analogies keeps us from believing we can possess God, for he is supremely beyond both our cognition and categorising.
 God’s Trinitarian nature resists being objectified and domesticated.
 As Nicodemus asks in the first episode of [_The Chosen_](https://www.youtube.com/c/TheChosenSeries "The Chosen on YouTube"), "What if \[the whole picture\] is more beautiful and more strange than we can ever imagine?"
-It certainly is.
+Well, it certainly is.

 In the [second post](https://rekindle.co.za/content/2021-12-02-trinity "Threeness and Oneness of God") I considered the seemingly contradictory language of orthodox Trinitarianism that says God is both three and one.
 In keeping with the theme and purpose of these posts, I didn’t attempt too much explanation, nor was I apologetic for this inexplicable mystery.
 Instead I explored God’s "oneness" and "threeness," which respectively speak to the problem of idolatry and our created need for interpersonal love and other-person centred community.